-We value the role that each student has and we encourage self-advocacy in being leaders of their own learning and the setting of goals.
+We value each student's role and encourage self-advocacy in being leaders of their own learning and the setting of goals.

-We value collaborative parental and familial partnerships in which we work to develop the blueprint that sets the foundation upon which students will grow and succeed.
+We value collaborative parental and familial partnerships, in which we work to develop the blueprint for students' growth and success.

-We are committed to providing a continuum of services that is all encompassing, appropriate, and accessible to all students based upon individual need.
+We are committed to providing a continuum of services that is all-encompassing, appropriate, and accessible to all students based upon individual need.

-We hold these guiding principles as the pillars of our work as we strive to meet the needs of all learners.
+These guiding principles are the pillars of our work as we strive to meet the needs of all learners.